deeppavlov/DeepPavlov/docs/intro/quick_start.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While the best way to solve most of the NLP tasks lies through collecting datasets
-and training models according to the domain and an actual task itself, DeepPavlov can
+and training models according to the domain and an actual task itself, DeepPavlov
-offer several pretrained models, which can give an acceptable quality for a range
+offers several pretrained models, which can be strong baselines for a wide range of tasks.
-of tasks in some common cases.

 You can run these models `via Docker <#docker-images>`_ or in ``riseapi``/``risesocket`` mode to use in
 solutions.
 See :doc:`riseapi </integrations/rest_api>` and :doc:`risesocket </integrations/socket_api>`